RestorationsSOS.com - Fire and Water Damage Restoration

 4. Backwater Prevention Valve

 Install a backwater prevention valve.
 A backwater valve is a fixture installed into your sewer line and into a drain line in the basement to prevent sewer backups.
-A backwater valve works on a one-way system, sewage can be flashed out, but cannot flow back.
+A backwater valve works on a one-way system, sewage can be flushed out, but cannot flow back.

 Installation costs may vary and are dependent upon the type of plumbing and the difficulty of installation.